Protecting Domestic Forest Resources

 Workers are currently carrying seedlings weighing roughly 10 kg on their back when planting Japanese cedar, Japanese cypress and other tree species.
 Particularly in Japan, the terrain is quite hilly and places a huge physical burden on workers, which makes it difficult to secure a labor force.

-Launch of FRD Forestry Roadway Design Support System
+FRD Forestry Roadway Design Support System

 In collaboration with the Japan Federation of Forestry Cooperative Associations and the Norinchukin Bank, we are conducting demonstration tests of remote clear underbush cutters for the forestry industry.